-We use your total household’s assessable income to calculate your rent subsidy and the rent you will pay.
+We use your total household’s assessable income to calculate your rent.

-You will pay rent based on either 25% of your total household’s assessable income or the market rent for the property in which you live—whichever is lower.
+You will pay rent based on 25% of your total household’s assessable income.

 Types of income assessed

-- Pensions, benefits and some allowances paid by Centrelink and the Department of Veterans' Affairs
+- Pensions, benefits and some allowances paid by Services Australia (Centrelink) and Department of Veterans' Affairs

 - Family Tax Benefit

-- Income such as regular superannuation, compensation, interest from savings, maintenance and lump sum payments
+- Income such as regular superannuation, compensation, interest from savings, maintenance payments and lump sum payments

 - casual earnings